 According to the Old Ways, if any of these birds accidentally cross your path, powerful omens are presented to you, for good or ill.
-Prophets of the Old Religion used to watch the skies, asking from the Gods for a signal.
+Prophets of the Old Religion used to watch the skies, asking the Gods for a signal.

 Birds as Omens and the Old Religion

-During the Old Times animals and plants were all associated with Gods and Goddess.
-Athena had Owl as her sacred animal, symbolizing her broad awareness and alertness, while Zeus sacred bird was the Eagle, symbolizing that as this amazing bird flies so high, so does Zeus can always see the whole world.
+During the Old Times, animals and plants were all associated with Gods and Goddesses.
+Athena had Owl as her sacred animal, symbolizing her broad awareness and alertness, while Zeus’ sacred bird was the Eagle, symbolizing that as this amazing bird flies so high, so does Zeus can always see the whole world.

-Hummingbird is harbinger of Joy and victory over darkness.
-The Atzec God Huitzilopochtli, who literally means the Southern Hummingbird (or left-handed humminbird), is considered a warrior.
-Huitzilopochtli, is an incarnation of the Sun and the Solar Forces who keeps on struggling with the forces of Night to keep mankind and the whole creation alive.
+The Aztec God Huitzilopochtli, who literally means the Southern Hummingbird (or left-handed hummingbird), is considered a warrior.
+Huitzilopochtli is an incarnation of the Sun and the Solar Forces who keeps on struggling with the forces of Night to keep mankind and the whole creation alive.

 Seeing a Hummingbird is an omen of hope.
-Especially is the hummingbird is hovering, is considered a divine message from Huitzilopochtli, telling you that you can achieve the impossible.
+Especially if the hummingbird is hovering, is considered a divine message from Huitzilopochtli, telling you that you can achieve the impossible.
 Are you close to the truth?

 2. Swallow bird

 The joyful Swallow bird is considered a very auspicious bird.
 Swallow birds symbolize the rejuvenating forces of Mother Nature.
-The coming of Swallow birds are associated with the Spiring Equinox, and the Rebirth of Nature.
+The coming of Swallow birds is associated with the Spring Equinox, and the Rebirth of Nature.

 Owls are believed to be harbingers of doom and carriers of unimaginable wisdom at the same time.
 (Read here more about Owls as totem animals) Maybe owls know things and they appear to warn us about what is coming – usually something huge – either this is for good or ill.

 When an Owl appears one has to be extra careful about his/her next steps as the Owl tries to make us ready for what’s coming (it doesn’t have to be bad but it’s certainly very important or even life-changing).
 If you are a Witch, the appearance of an Owl probably means that our magic is strong and we should be very careful with the energies we summon.
 We should choose wisely!

 Owls are not omens of Bad Luck or Harbingers of Doom (they can be if we see two owls fighting and shouting over a house).
 They are messengers of News of Great importance.
-Owls are considered Royal Birds, therefore seeing them can be considered as omens of success.
+Owls are considered Royal Birds, therefore seeing them can be considered omens of success.

 4. Crow / Raven

 Crow / Raves in the Sacred bird of Thoth, Great Egyptian God of Wisdom and Magic.
-Moreover, Crow/Raven is sacred to Apollo (the God of Sun), Hera (Queen of the Gods) and Asclepius (God of Medicine).
+Moreover, Crow/Raven is sacred to Apollo (the God of Sun), Hera (Queen of the Gods), and Asclepius (God of Medicine).